apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Trump's bid to delay hush money trial again rejected by New York appeals court**
+**John Calipari Was Brutally Honest About Status of Arkansas Roster Upon Arrival**

-You can read more about it [here](https://www.axios.com/2024/04/10/trump-hush-money-trial-delay-rejected-court).
+You can read more about it [here](https://www.si.com/college/2024/04/10/arkansas-john-calipari-brutally-honest-roster-status).

 ## Requirements
 - Python 3.8